 University Policy 114 Conflict of Interest

 Employees can resolve most apparent or potential conflicts of interest through thoughtful planning.
-If a conflict of interest is present, the employee and their supervisor must create a confidential COI Management Plan.
-The University Compliance Officer and the employee's supervisor must approve the management plan.
+If a conflict of interest is present, the employee and their supervisor must create a confidential COI Management Plan, which is then approved by the Compliance Officer.

 Supervisors, per Policy 114, are responsible for identifying and broaching any conflict of interest or commitment concerns with the employee and Compliance Officer.
 The entire Conflict of Interest disclosure, review, and management process depends on the active engagement of supervisors.
 Supervisors know their employees’ UVU roles and activities, and, ideally, have established relationships built on genuine care.
 Given their unique position, supervisors should help their employees spot and avoid situations that present conflict of interest concerns.